 The Brookline Substance Abuse Prevention Program (BSAPP), located at Brookline High School, provides free and confidential information, counseling, and support to students and their families for any alcohol or drug related questions or problems.

 We have an open door policy for students seeking information about alcohol and other drugs.
-We are available to support students who have concerns about their own use or how to help a friend.
+We are available to support students concerned about their own use or who want to help a friend.
 Parents can call or make an appointment to discuss any concerns they have about a child’s possible substance use (including tobacco, alcohol, marijuana, prescription and over-the-counter drugs).
-Program Social Workers Mary Minott and Hope Schroy provide confidential information and guidance on proactive discussions at home, early experimentation, concerns about more serious use, and how and where to seek help.
+Program Social Workers Mary Minott, Kendell Jones, and Hope Schroy provide confidential information and guidance on proactive discussions at home, early experimentation, concerns about more serious use, and how and where to seek help.

 Information and referral